Ancient Roman Architects–Split, Croatia

 — Each space—courtyards, lanes, streets—seemed to have its own character, distinct from the others but similar in materials and focus on human-sized.

 split-11— Then you turn a corner and stop dead in your tracks.
-You would be in a courtyard, that led, between a narrow place between buildings, to another courtyard, and in the center of that other courtyard was a beautiful sculpture.
-It had been there for centuries and it had been placed there for no other reason than to provide surprise that it was there, and for its own beauty.
-And a surprising glimpse of that sculpture could be seen from three or four or five other lanes that turned to that place from their own direction.
+You are in a courtyard with a path between outdoor tables that leads between a narrow place between buildings to another courtyard.
+Before you can take another step, you see ahead, and in the center of the next courtyard, a beautiful sculpture.
+It has been there for centuries and it was placed there for no other reason than to provide surprise that it was there, and for its own beauty.
+Then you realize that your surprising glimpse of that sculpture is also available from three other pathways that turned toward that sculpture from their own direction.
+And that type of surprise occurred many times.

 — Inside the Palace walls it was immaculate.
-Rovinj was clean and tidy, but the walls and shutters and doors show the age of the centuries.
-Split was being taken care of on a more regular basis and with more detail.
+Rovinj was clean and tidy, but the walls and shutters and doors showed the age of the centuries.
+Split also showed the age but was being taken care of on a more regular basis and with more detail.

 — The best for last: Geni and I heard a woman singing.
 Her voice echoed around several corners.
 Then we heard the acoustic guitar.
 We turned a corner in a lane and found ourselves in an outdoor room designed by a master architect.